Information theory for dimensionality reduction in dynamical systems

-Fig.~\ref{fig:doublewell_infoloss}f shows that the number of states necessary to describe the system depends strongly on the value of $\mu$.
-For $|\mu|\gg 0$, a two-state discrete variable $h_t\in\{0,1\}$ suffices to describe the system's future.
-Increasing the number of reduced variables $N_H$ does not allow more information to be captured.
-Near the information peak at $\mu\approx 0.2$ this changes: predicting the future state of the system requires a more complex hidden variable of up to $N_H\approx 20$ values.
-Above, we saw that this peak arises due to the pile-up of eigenvalues at $\mu\approx 0.2$.
-The content of the transfer operator spectrum is thus directly reflected in the number of encoding variables needed to capture the system's statistics.

-Noise can have a similarly dramatic impact on the reduced model complexity.
-Indeed, noise in some form, either inherent to the dynamics or due to measurement error, is necessary for a model to be reducible.
-In purely deterministic systems where the future state is a bijective function of the present state, information does not decay and complete knowledge of the state is required to predict the future.

-Consider a fluctuating Brownian particle as above, where now each of the wells is split into two smaller wells, giving a total of four potential minima (Fig.~\ref{fig:4well}a).
-As the system is in steady state, the standard deviation of the fluctuations $\sigma$ corresponds to an energy scale $E_{\sigma}=2\sigma^2$.
+Consider a fluctuating Brownian particle as in the double well above, where now each of the wells is split into two smaller wells, giving a total of four potential minima (Fig.~\ref{fig:4well}a).
+As the system is in steady state, the variance of the fluctuations defines an energy scale $E_{\sigma}=\sigma^2=2k_\text{B} T$.
 For small $E_\sigma$, the system rarely transitions between the four potential minima.
 In this case, knowledge of the initial minimum is very informative of the future state of the particle.
 In contrast, for large fluctuations the particle can spontaneously jump between shallow minima in each large well, so that the system immediately forgets about the precise potential minimum it was in.
 Information about the shallow minima has been ``washed out'', and only the information about the larger double-well structure remains.